 - Don’t Be Sarcastic.
 Although being cleverly sarcastic is often a sign of intelligence, it rarely serves any positive function.
 More often, sarcasm only demoralizes and belittles the person it was directed towards.
 Remember, “Please,” “Thank You,” and “May I,” said sarcastically, are no longer the magic words.

 - Don’t Be Too Friendly.
 The Instructor/Student relationship is a special thing.
 Of course an Instructor should be friendly with their students.
 Becoming a friend, however, can very easily corrupt the relationship.
 There is a certain distance that should be kept which will serve the interest of sides.

 - Don’t Be Too Physical.
 There are several different aspects of being physical that a Professional Martial Artist wants to avoid.
 First off, make sure that your classes aren’t too physically demanding, especially at the beginner level.
 Secondly, make sure that students are paired off appropriately with physicality in mind (size, skill, intensity, etc.).
-Finally, no pats on the bum, inappropriate hugs, etc. Body contact between instructor and students should be kept to a minimum (such as high fives and handshakes).
+Finally, no inappropriate physical contact at all with the student.
+Body contact between instructor and students should be kept to a minimum (such as high fives and handshakes).

 - Don’t Humiliate.
 The absolute quickest way to create resentment and friction is to humiliate someone, especially if it is done in public.
 Usually the only person that you should make the brunt of your jokes is yourself.
 People that enjoy humiliating others usually have a low self-image and try to make themselves feel bigger by knocking others down.